 and lots more!

-Gloria is the founder and director of Nalgona Positivity Pride a xicana-indigenous body-positive project that focuses on eating disorders awareness and cultural affirmation.
+Gloria is the founder and director of Nalgona Positivity Pride, a xicana-indigenous body-positive project that focuses on eating disorders awareness and cultural affirmation.
 She is a frequent lecturer across the country covering topics such as the connection of historical trauma and disordered eating.
-Gloria’s work has been featured at the Huffington Post, Univision, Bitch Magazine, and The Body is not an Apology.
+Gloria’s work has been featured at the Huffington Post, Univision, The Body is not an Apology, and many more.
 She lives in Los Angeles, CA where she is an active entrepreneur and eating disorders support group organizer.
 Find her on Instagram at @nalgonapositivitypride and on Tumblr @nalgonapride.